JKang918/TheGamblersRuin/README.md

 ![schematics](trainsitiondiag2.png)

+If the gambler loses all money then the game stops.
+So at 0 there is no more transition.
+It stays zero.
+The same goes for 1,100.

+The above can be expressed in matrix as well.
 Rows are the current state and columns are the next state.

 $$
 P = \begin{array}{c|ccccc}